beovideskevin/aArt/README.md

 # aArt

-This is a JS app for creating ASCII art artworks.
-The works I created with it are in the gallery [eldiletante.com](https://www.eldiletante.com)
+This is a JS app for creating ASCII art artworks: [aArt/](https://aart.eldiletante.com/).
+The images I created with it are in the gallery [eldiletante.com](https://www.eldiletante.com)

 # BUGS